talmolab/dreem/README.md

 3. a `Tracker` config
 4. a `dataset` config with a `test_dataset` subsection containing dataset params.

-Please see the README in `biogtr/inference/configs` for details and see `biogtr/inference/configs/inference.yaml` for an example inference configuration.
+Please see the [README](biogtr/inference/configs/inference.yaml) in `biogtr/inference/configs` for details and see [`biogtr/inference/configs/inference.yaml`](biogtr/inference/configs/inference.yaml) for an example inference config file.

 ### Step 3.2 Run Inference